jrkerns/pylinac/docs/source/planar_imaging.rst

 .. image:: images/pipspro_analysis.png

+.. _pipspro_image_acquisition:

 Image Acquisition
 ^^^^^^^^^^^^^^^^^

 The PipsPro phantom has a specific setup as recommended by the manufacturer.
-The phantom should be angled 45 degrees, with the "1" pointed toward the gantry stand and centered on the EPID.
+The phantom should be angled 45 degrees, with the "1" pointed toward the gantry stand and centered along the CAX.
 For best results when using pylinac, open the jaws to fully cover the EPID.

 Typical Use